 The two of you certainly looked soberer, gazing down at the bloodied head of the snake.

-Karan (from Wally Heider Recording just found a photo
+Karen (from Wally Heider Recording) found this photo

 my trip to teach West Coast recording techniques